RiftValleySoftware/RVS_Spinner/README.md

 ![Prize Wheel Display](https://riftvalleysoftware.com/RVS_Spinner/img/SpinnerPopup.gif)

-This popup is a UIView that is opened in the superview of the center, so the superview must be able to support having a larger view added.
+This popup is a [UIControl](https://developer.apple.com/documentation/uikit/uicontrol) that is opened in the superview of the center, so the superview must be able to support having a larger view added.

 You can prescribe the radius of the popup or UIPickerView at runtime, or in the Interface Builder/Storyboard Editor.
 The sizes of the images will adjust to fit the circle.